English Language Education

 Memorial Day - May

-Please check your child’s school calendar for specific dates.
+Please check the district calendar for specific dates.

 Early Release Days

-Each Wednesday dismissal is earlier than other days of the week, but certain Wednesdays are early release days.
-This means dismissal is even earlier.
-These days are sometimes the same for ALL Belmont schools, but some early release days are only for certain levels (only elementary, for example).
-Please check your child’s school calendar for specific school hours and early release days.
+Each Wednesday dismissal is earlier than other days of the week, but certain Wednesdays are early release days, or half days.
+This means dismissal is before lunch.
+These days are sometimes the same for all Belmont schools, but some early release days are only for certain grade levels.
+Please check the district calendar for specific school hours and early release days.

 FREQUENTLY ASKED QUESTIONS (FAQs)

 • When do I meet the teacher?
-Back To School Night is generally held in the 2nd or 3rd week of school.
+Curriculum Night is generally held in the 2nd or 3rd week of school.
 It is not a time to meet with the teacher and talk about your child, but you will meet all the teachers in the grade and learn about that grade’s curriculum.
 You also meet parents who are in the same class.

 • What does the school expect of a parent?
 American schools encourage parents to take an active part in their child’s learning.